From the .30-30 to the .375, myths abound. Here Wayne van Zwoll shares some observations and experiences about what makes the best elk cartridges.

 Even if by sunny good fortune you were directed to test one cartridge on elk and permitted to take several bulls in a season, you’d have a hard time drawing unassailable conclusions.
 Each shot is unique.
-A bullet’s effect has less to do with cartridge design, or even the bullet itself, than with range and shot angle, animal size and the missile’s track inside.
+A bullet’s effect has less to do with the effectiveness of the best elk cartridges in design, or even the bullet itself, than with range and shot angle, animal size and the missile’s track inside.
 Besides, myriad loads are possible for any one cartridge.
 The .30-06 appears in about 80 types of factory ammo.
 Many times that number of handloads can be fashioned, with bullets and powders that continue to proliferate.

-Is the .30-06 a good elk cartridge?
+Is the .30-06 a good or even among the best elk cartridges?
 Land sakes, yes!
 It’s been felling elk for more than a century under a wide range of conditions.
 Surveys I’ve taken of thousands of elk hunters put it neck-and-neck with the 7mm Remington Magnum in popularity.

 A better choice for elk hunting than Remington’s big 7mm is tough to find.
 Introduced in 1962 with the Model 700 rifle, it featured 150- and 175-grain factory loads.
 Neither seemed to me ideal for elk, though Wyoming outfitter Les Bowman and the Remington company promoted the round masterfully.
 Its flat arc and relatively light recoil appealed to hunters.
 Still, many considered 150 grains on the light side for elk.
 The 175’s weight throttled its muzzle velocity; a nose profile better suited to alder thickets sapped speed and energy downrange.
 Ballistically, the heavy 7mm load delivered no more reach or punch than a 180-grain spitzer stoked to redline in a .30-06.
 I asked a Remington troll why Big Green had chosen the 175 over a sleek 160-grain bullet that could be driven much faster but held significant in-flight advantage over a 150 Core-Lokt.
 “We had a lot of 175s available,” was the reply.